polyphony-chat/docs/docs/Protocol Specifications/core.md

 polyproto operates under the following trust assumptions:

-1. Users entrust their home server and its admins with data security and discretion on actions appearing as actor-performed.
+1. Users entrust their home server and its admins with data security and discretion on actions appearing as actor-performed as, as with most home server based systems, it is possible for a home server to impersonate an actor in unencrypted communications.
-2. Users only distrust their home servers in case of irregularities or conflicting information.
+2. Impersonation *can* be detected by users, as home servers never have access to private keys of actors.
+To sign messages as an actor, a home server would have to use a different key pair.
-3. In a federated context, users trust foreign servers with all unencrypted data they send to them.
+3. Users only trust information, which can be verified by cryptographic means.
+This includes verifying the identity of other actors and verifying the integrity of messages.
-4. Foreign servers cannot impersonate users without explicit consent.
+4. In a federated context, users trust foreign servers with all unencrypted data they send to them.
-5. Users rely on their home servers for identity key certification, without the home servers
+5. Foreign servers cannot impersonate users without immediate detection.
+Outsiders, meaning foreign servers and other actors, are unable to produce signatures that have a cryptographic connection to the actors' home server.
+This is assuming correct implementation of cryptographic standards, secure home server operation and non-compromised client devices, all of which are mostly out of the scope of this specification.
-6. possessing the identity.
+6. Users rely on their home server for identity key certification, without the home server possessing the identity.

 ## 3. APIs and communication protocols